astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Removes any trailing '\' characters from the string provided in `value`.
+Removes any trailing `\` characters from the string provided in `value`.

 ##### Returns

 Same as `value`, but with no trailing backslash characters.

+If the `value` parameter's argument has no trailing backslash characters to begin with, then this method is idempotent.

 ##### Parameters